menagai/ExData_Plotting1/rScript/README.md

 ## Output

 The output of the scripts are a .png file, with the dimensions 480 X 480px, containing the plots.
-Those files will be on a plots directory `./plots` on the working directory.
+Those files will be on a plot directory `./plot` on the working directory.